 The approach can, therefore, handle not only simple cases of claim and obligation, such as the debt John owes Mary in virtue of the Declaration that is John’s promise to mow her loan, but also cases such as CDOs, CDO2s, CDO3s, and so forth.
 And given the strong claims made by Searle on behalf of his account as concerns its ability to deal with complex social networks such as marriage or government or commerce, it is no exaggeration to say that Searle’s entire approach stands or falls with the coherence of his account of iterated application here.

 Unfortunately it is not yet clear that his account has as yet even been coherently formulated.
 For what does it mean to say that the operation of making it the case by Declaration that a status function exists can be applied over and over “to the outcomes of earlier applications and with various and interlocking subject matters”?
-What precisely are these ‘outcomes’ which result from the application of status functions and which are themselves such that new status functions can be iteratively applied to them?
+What precisely are these ‘outcomes’ that result from the application of status functions and which are themselves such that new status functions can be iteratively applied to them?
 What, in particular, are the CDO2s, which result from already existing CDOs, and which can themselves serve as the basis for new CDO3s?

-How, more generally, does Searle deal, in Making, with those Y terms which cannot be seen as the result of the application of status functions to something physical, but yet upon which further Y terms can be iteratively based?
+How, more generally, does Searle deal, in Making, with those Y terms that cannot be seen as the result of the application of status functions to something physical, but yet upon which further Y terms can be iteratively based?
 Certainly if there is money in your computerized bank account then you yourself have certain status functions.
 And you are a real, physical entity, and so we can understand in what these status functions are based.
 But what of the money itself?
 In what are its status functions based?
 The money itself is nothing physical.
 But what then is it?

 Searle’s answer in Making is formulated only at the very end of the book, and given what he has said earlier about accepting free-standing Y terms into his ontology (for example on p.
 20), the passage in question is quite astonishing: